braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/setting_up_shopify.md

 ![Data Import and Web SDK Installation section of the Shopify partner page in Braze.][2]{: style="max-width:80%;"}

-### Step 2: Braze's setup wizard
+### Step 2: Braze's setup composer
-Next, you are prompted by Braze's setup wizard.
+Next, you are prompted by the Braze setup composer.
 Within this flow, you must enter your Shopify store name.
 Make sure to enter the store name, not your Shopify domain.
 Note that currently, we can only connect one store per workspace.

 ### Step 3: Flexible event selection {#event-selection}
 There will be a step explaining which events require us to implement the Braze Web SDK on your store and what to expect when this is added.
 Proceed to the next page to select the Shopify events you want Braze to track.
 Selecting any events with an asterisk (*) next to them will enable our Web SDK.
 The next step will ask you to confirm the selected events.